18kimn/imf_loans/content/text/raw/proposal.md

 escalation to catastrophe in South Korea.

 South Korea is relevant for a number of reasons.
-It was under the rule of four different states over the past one hundred and fifty years, was destroyed by war and four decades of dictatorship after its supposed "liberation" from Japan, and was separated arbitrarily from its northern half by the whim of two U.S. Navy Officers.^[Some useful thinkers here are @chang2015; @cho2008; and @cumings2002] Yet today the nation enjoys a sort of "model modernity" status of postindustrial success.^[While the term "model modernity" was said to me by Professor Lowe as a conversational, on-the-spot insight during an advising meeting, I believe others have deployed this term as well -- specifically @lye1999; but also @chettri2020 and @wilks2008.]
+It was under the rule of four different states over the past one hundred and fifty years, destroyed by war and four decades of dictatorship after its supposed "liberation" from Japan, and separated arbitrarily from its northern half by the whim of two U.S. Navy Officers after World War II.^[Some useful thinkers here are @chang2015;
+@cho2008; and @cumings2002] Yet today the nation enjoys a sort of "model modernity" status of postindustrial success.^[While the term "model modernity" was said to me by Professor Lowe as a conversational, on-the-spot insight during an advising meeting, I believe others have deployed this term as well -- specifically @lye1999; but also @chettri2020 and @wilks2008.]
 Like the much-discussed myth of Asian Americans as a "model minority" in the U.S., that status connotes a group that has endured hardship but ultimately has played by the (Western) rules of capitalist success to achieve some semblance of "prosperity" today.
 Not only does this rely on a false notion of prosperity, for neither the "model minority" Asian Americans nor the "model modernity" of South Korea are liberated from colonialism today, but the status also hides how the logic that led to the "success" of certain groups perpetuates the oppression of others.
 South Korea has only enjoyed "order" because Korea has cemented patriarchal norms through draft culture,^[Or "militarized modernity," as popularized by @moon2005], and it has only enjoyed "peace" because it sent almost a million troops to Vietnam in exchange for U.S. capital and technology during the Vietnam War.^[@chang2015] Other countries that do not experience the same level of economic "success" lie outside the bounds of capitalist modernity as result, and the "model modernity" of South Korea serves as a comparison against which other nations and races may be castigated.

 The economic crisis of 1997 exemplifies this dynamic and exposes a momentary contradiction in the march to capitalist modernity.
-Before the crisis, South Korea was boasting record low unemployment rates, had worker's rights and labor laws that were among the strongest of the OECD group, all with a consistently low inflation rate and was known for its cautious stance on foreign investment.^[@cliftIMFPoliticsAusterity2018;
+Before the crisis, South Korea was boasting record low unemployment rates, had worker's rights and labor laws that were among the strongest of the OECD group, all with a consistently low inflation rate and while being known for its cautious stance on foreign investment.^[@cliftIMFPoliticsAusterity2018;
 @hwangLongTermImplicationsNeoliberal2015; @kim2001imf] But the unemployment rate
 in South Korea quadrupled in less than a year after the crisis began in October